KRM7/gapp/docs/fitness-functions.md

 the minimum of some function, the problem can easily be transformed into a maximization problem by multiplying the function by -1.
-This multiplication is not an issue as all parts of the GAs are implemented in a way so that they can handle negative fitness values (this includes operators which might not usually support negative values, such as the roulette selection operator).
+This multiplication is not an issue as all parts of the GAs are implemented in a way so that they can handle negative fitness values.
+This includes operators which might not usually support negative values, such as the roulette selection operator.

 ### Example

 As a simple example, let's say that we are trying to find the minimum of the function `f(x) = x^2`.
-The implementation of the fitness function could be the following in this case:
+The implementation of the fitness function for this problem would be the following:

 ```cpp
 class XSquare : public FitnessFunction</* GeneType = */ RealGene, /* ChromLen = */ 1>